 Today we’ll show you how fruit can fit into a ketogenic diet – and why cutting it out completely might be a bad idea for your health and well being.

 The always insightful – and ever-entertaining – Amy Berger, a leading low-carb nutritionist posted this on Twitter recently:

 And how true that is.
 As we continue to learn about the dangers of too many carbs and sugar, the way we talk about fruits and vegetables needs to change.

 But we can take it further.
 Even within the fruit category, there are huge metabolic differences to be found.

-There are fruits you can – and should – eat on keto.
+There are keto friendly fruits you can – and should – eat.
 Then there are fruits where a single serving will blow your entire daily carb allowance – and send your blood sugar to the moon.